Alabama Butterfly Atlas

 ID Tip: Look for bright white fringe on the hindwings of a dark, spread-wing skipper.

-Home base for Funereal Duskywings is the southwestern United States and Mexico, but they are nomads: for the past several years, they have routinely been spotted throughout the eastern United States—including Alabama.
+Funereal Duskywing is a very hardy and adaptable species.
+Home base is the southwestern United States and Mexico, but these duskywings are nomads: for the past several years, they have routinely been spotted throughout the eastern United States—including Alabama.
 Since 2014, there have been yearly reports from Baldwin County.
-In 2018, there were sightings in 4 different counties, ranging from Baldwin all the way to Jackson!
+In 2018, there were sightings in 4 different counties, ranging from Baldwin all the way to Jackson.
 A recent study indicates that Funereal Duskywings probably establish small seasonal breeding colonies as they travel, so ovipositing behavior should be carefully checked for in Alabama.

 Funereal Duskywing is the only species in our area with distinctly white hindwing fringes.
 Although Funereals are very similar to Zarucco Duskywings in appearance, (some sources consider them to be a single species), the white fringe that is present on both males and females sets them apart.
 Female Zaruccos have light hindwing fringe, but it is buffy rather than white.
 The Funereal forewing is also narrower than that of similar species.
 For this reason, in his monumental book The Butterflies of North America, James Scott calls it the “Streamlined Duskywing.”